 Supper Club.
 Attendees are invited to bring a vegetarian dish in a specific category designated for the month.
-Categories have included beans/legumes, foods of color, pasta, salad dishes, sauces, toppings, soups, breakfasts, picbasis.
-Guests pitch in and help when the Supper Club get-together is finished.
+Categories have included beans/legumes, foods of color, pasta, salad dishes, sauces, toppings, soups, breakfasts, pic-

 Every Supper Club includes supper, followed by a short lecture or video related to the category of the month.
 For the first four months in 2005, Food for Thought, the second phase of the Lifestyle Matters program, was presented.
 There was a demonstration given on making gluten and baking bread a couple of nights.